frankshearar/Home/Supporting-locals-command-in-dotnet-cli.md

 Working on it.

 ## Solution
 Add a dotnet locals command to the dotnet cli.
 I am currently looking into what behavior will be supported.
-For now assuming that all the behavior stays the same as before.
+For now assuming that all the behavior stays the same as before, except clearing package-cache, since it is no longer used.

 I will update this doc as I investigate further.

 ## Usage
 dotnet nuget locals [options]